Working for us

 We have two pay scales, one for staff based in London and a national scale for all other staff.
 We also have an in-year award scheme for one-off exceptional personal or team achievements.

-Normal working hours are 37 hours per week.
-We operate flexible working hours which allows employees to adjust their working day to suit individual needs.
-We also accommodate staff who wish to work from home, part-time or job share, subject to business needs.
+Our most common working arrangement is 37 hours per week.
+We offer a flexible working hours scheme in most roles, allowing employees to adjust their working day to suit their individual needs.
+We also support staff who wish to work from home, part-time or through a job share arrangement, subject to business needs.
 Other flexible working arrangements can be considered.

-Annual leave allowance for new starters starts at 25 days, plus nine days’ public and privilege holidays, and rises to 30 days with length of service.
+We offer a very generous annual leave package, starting at 25 days, plus nine days’ public and privilege holidays, rising to 30 days with length of service.

 Learning and development

-We as an organisation are fully committed to the learning and development of our staff and as part of our team you can look forward to quality training and development opportunities.
-We believe in helping all our people to make the most of their talents and realise their full potential - that's why we provide everyone with the opportunity to develop further, offering formal development opportunities in addition to on-the-job training.
-There will be the opportunity to undertake development to meet the needs of the job and for some personal development.
+We are fully committed to the learning and development of our staff, and as part of our team you can look forward to quality training and development opportunities.
+We believe in helping all our people to make the most of their talents and realise their full potential - that's why we provide everyone with the opportunity to develop.

 The Civil Service offers the choice of an attractive occupational pension or stakeholder pension, giving flexibility and choice.
 Details of the pensions available can be found on the Civil Service website.